Little Golem

 The time limit is usually expressed as 240/36.
 This means you initially have 240 hours (ten days) to make each move.
 After each move you make, an additional 36 hours is added to your time, up to a maximum of 240 hours.

-An example: A new game begins.
+Example: A new game begins.
 Each player has 240 hours for each move.
 Your opponent was online when the game began and moved immediately.
 You sign on four hours later.
 Your time available to make a move has dropped to 236 hours (240 minus 4).
 If you move now, you will again have 240 hours to make your next move.
 (36 hours are added to your time, with a max of 240.)

 If you wait a full week to make your move, your available time will have dropped to 72 hours (240 initial hours minus 168 hours).
 After making your move, 36 hours will be added to your time, bringing it up to 108 hours.
 (72+36)

-If the player on move does not move, and this player has all of their vacation time remaining, a game can last approximately one month... an initial 240 hours to make a move (10 days) + 20 vacation days.
+If the player on move does not move, and this player has all of their vacation time remaining, a game can last approximately one month... an initial 240 hours to make a move (10 days) + 15 or 20 vacation days.
 At this point the system will automatically end the game.

 There are times when a player may have more than 240 hours to make a move.
 For example, if a vacation day is triggered, 24 hours are added to each game that player is playing.
 However, once that player makes a move, no matter how much time he has, his move-clock will drop back to, at most, 240.